IntlAssocCompAndPhil/iacapconf.org/index.md

 ## Calls for Symposia Contributions (_now all closed_)

-Each symposium at IACAP/AISB has its own submission format, specifications and timeline.
+Each symposium at IACAP/AISB has its own programme committee, submission format, specifications and timeline.
 Here are the symposia that were open for submissions:
 * Symposium and Edited Volume: [Teaching With and About AI using Engagement Philosophy and Case Studies](2025symposia/teachingAI).
 Deadline: 28 February 2025.
 * Symposium and Proceedings: [Moral and Legal AI Alignment](https://alignment.udk.ai/).
 Deadline (extended): 15 March 2025.
 * Symposium: AI and Animals: Ethical Impacts of Artificial Intelligence on Non-humans.
 Deadline: 14 February 2025.